bitrise-io/devcenter/_articles/en/monitoring/getting-started-with-trace.md

 #### Configuring your Xcode project to run Trace

-After [adding the `bitrise_configuration.plist` file to your Xcode project](/monitoring/getting-started-with-trace/#adding-the-config-file-to-your-app), and [adding Trace to the Swift Package Manager](/monitoring/getting-started-with-trace/#initializing-the-sdk), you need two more steps to make Trace work:
+After [adding the `bitrise_configuration.plist` file to your Xcode project](/monitoring/getting-started-with-trace/#adding-the-config-file-to-your-app), and [adding Trace to the Swift Package Manager](/monitoring/getting-started-with-trace/#initializing-the-sdk), you need a couple more things to make Trace work:

 * Add Other Linker Flags to application target.
 * Create a Trace object in code.